azusahanabi/CGH-Project-Early-Deterioration-Prediction-Dataset-creation/README.md

 The split is performed at case level, not window level.

-This prevents windows from the same patient/case appearing in both training and testing data.
+This prevents windows from the same case appearing in both training and testing data.

 The split ratio is: